Pretty Little Cornwall

 For me, the in-between bit of Christmas and New Year though is a time to think back on the past year, to look back on all of my achievements, the things that made me smile, the people I enjoyed spending time with and the things I want to do in 2018.
 For me, it’s a time to reflect, to consider and to contemplate and for the last two years in a row, I’ve had the ultimate pleasure of doing this in the beautiful County of Cornwall.

 This time, we visited the FABULOUS Tintagel Castle where King Arthur was born.
-It’s super easy to see why Tintagel Castle and the coastline has set alight the imaginations of writers and filmmakers from all over the world – it’s stunning and nestled in such a cute little place, and being able to immerse yourself in history, myths and the beautiful scenery of this rugged north coast was a delight and a definite highlight of this years pre-new year adventure!
+It’s super easy to see why Tintagel Castle and the coastline has set alight the imaginations of writers and filmmakers from all over the world – it’s stunning and nestled in such a cute little place and a lovely Cornish escape, and being able to immerse yourself in history, myths and the beautiful scenery of this rugged north coast was a delight and a definite highlight of this years pre-new year adventure!

 I spend so much time following what other people are doing whether it be on Facebook, Snapchat, Twitter, Pinterest, Blogs, Vlogs etc etc that it’s nice to not be so connected to your phone and it’s wonderful to ask someone “errrr, what actual day is it again?” and basically just have a few days of not knowing and enjoying the outside (although, obviously I was taking photographs).